A deeper dive into a powerful tool that can be home for your digital assets.

 When digital assets sit on a local, structureless server, content gets lost and time gets wasted.
 If this continues long enough, vital information such as usage rights is forgotten and a brand’s identity wavers.

 If you purchased an asset through a third-party, copyright laws may apply.
 Using an image that goes against the terms of the agreement could get your team in real trouble.
-Adding crucial information such as usage rights to files within your DAM can help your team avoid the misuse of digital files and the consequences that could result.
-Because your DAM can be so easily customized, important information such as copyright can be added to metadata, filenames, or the folder structure.
+Adding crucial information such as usage rights to files within your DAM library can help your team avoid the misuse of digital files and the consequences that could result.
+Because your DAM can be so easily customized, important information such as copyright can be added to metadata or the folder structure.

 Also, use your DAM platform to make sure your marketing materials always portray the most up-to-date version of your brand.
 Company photos, logos, and color schemes all allow your brand to be recognized by consumers.
 If an outdated version is distributed, it could be confusing to current and potential clients.
 If your brand has recently been refreshed, we suggest archiving any off-brand assets into folders that have restricted access.
 Then, your team always has the latest versions at their fingertips.